pywbem/pywbemtools/docs/appendix.rst

       <ALT-f> will insert the first word of the suggestion.
 This capability is
       implemented only in the interactive mode of pywbemcli.

+   WBEM provider
+      A WBEM provider has two possible definitions.
+SNIA defines a WBEM provider as a WBEM server environment that includes all the elements of a WBEM server server infrastructure, server repository for CIM objects, elements that generate responses for particular CIM classes, etc.).
+      However, DMTF defines a WBEM provider as a component of a WBEM server that manages the objects and generates responses for a particular CIM class.
+Thus you would have a provider for the CIM_Namespace class as a component of a WBEM server.
+In this document a WBEM provider is considered the provider for a single WBEM class.

 .. _`Profile advertisement methodologies`: